tocalabs/toca-docs/src/projects/apps/deployment.md

 If you have deployed to an App Gateway then it is also:

-5. Setting up SSL certificate to make sure network traffic to your App is secure
+5. Sets up SSL certificate to make sure network traffic to your App is secure